Are black-coloured diamonds real?

 Caring for your diamond

 Diamonds are very hard.
 Generally speaking, they have the same natural hardness as white diamonds.
-However, owing to the stones having so many marks, they’re more prone to breakage.
+However, because the stones have so many marks, they are more prone to breakage.

 Also, they smear easily during daily wear.
 For example, grease and oils show visibly on a black gemstone.
 For this reason, it is crucial to keep your ring clean.
 Our Dry Wipes and DazzleStik work very well for this purpose.